RobRendell/gTove/README.md

 ## Plans/TODO

 * TabletopViewComponent refactor
-  * (Sometimes?) painfully slow to drag the devices in the device layout screen.
-    * Would also be nice to have more snap options
-    * Would be good if the device layout screen left bits of the actual tabletop visible around the edges, for lining up.
-Perhaps render it in a MovableWindow?
-  * Remove redundant prop drilling (e.g. all the different drag mode booleans from ScreenControlPanelAndTabletop to TVC)
   * Tooltip hover text isn't displaying on hover properly.
   * Move things up as appropriate.
 * Remove all legacy context usages (convert all 6 classes using contextType = ... to functional)